Updated June 5, 2021.

 Because reputable contractors receive a high volume of word-of-mouth referrals, your project may be in competition with other projects.
 Therefore your project will need to fit the requirements of prospective contractors, in terms of: project budget; project scope; project originality; location; and complexity.
 If your project entails interesting design or building challenges, this might be attractive to contractors to demonstrate their unique expertise and problem-solving capabilities.

 Therefore, when reaching out to prospective contractors, we recommend emailing details on the project first to allow the contractor to assess if this is a potentially good fit for the type of work in which they specialize.
 This will eliminate wasted time holding unnecessary on-site meetings.
 This approach is also important as the time of the best contractors is highly valuable, and they will not blindly agree to on-site visits, without sufficient requisite project information.
-To make this process easier, we recommend using our free RFP (Request for Proposal) tool that generates a PDF file that you can share with prospective bidders.
+To make this process easier, we recommend using a free RFP (Request for Proposal) tool that can generate a digital document that you can share with prospective bidders.

 However, if you are seeking a more economical implementation, (e.g. for a rental property), there could be highly reputable contractors that cater to this market.
 Their invaluable capabilities would be to consistently deliver value-based solutions that meet sufficient quality standards, on budget, and on tighter schedules.
 In other words, some contractors may be better suited for “dream” renovation projects, where homeowners have more time and budget to get things done exactly right.
 In turn, other contractors may be better suited for more practical renovations that have pressing time constraints, such as prepping a property for resale.